asimihsan/notes/[article] going faster with python.md

 -   **Correctness**: does what it is specified to do.
 -   **Completeness**: all the requirements are met.

-There is no such thing as a free lunch; as you prioritise some of the above properties you must sacrifice attention to others.
+As you prioritise some of the above properties you must sacrifice attention to others.
 An absolute focus on performance must necessarily come at the cost of, for example, readability and maintainability.

 Even if your software system places a premium on performance it is a fallacy to suggest that this may only be addressed at the code tuning level.
 You have many options, at many stages
- [@mcconnell2009code]:
+ [@mcconnell2009code, chapter 25 'Code-Tuning Strategies']:

 -   **Program requirements**:
     -   Do your users actually require this level of